Aviva weighs bid for RSA's UK consumer unit -sources

 For Aviva, which offers both life and general insurance, a deal would come hot on the heels of its acquisition of the UK life insurance business of AIG for 460 million pounds, its largest buy yet under CEO Amanda Blanc.

-Shares in Aviva shot up 9% on Friday amid rumors the group could itself become a takeover target.
+Shares in Aviva shot up as much as 10% on Friday amid speculation the group could itself become a takeover target.

+Aviva stock trimmed some of its gains to close up 5.3% at 409 pence following Reuters' report of Aviva's interest in RSA's unit.

 The planned divestment by RSA comes just two years after the London-based insurer was taken off the stock market and split in two by Canada's Intact and Denmark's Tryg TRYG.CO, which kept the target's Nordic portfolio.